 The bike ride continued through the polders, along canals until we came at this special hand operated bike ferry.
 We pulled and we pushed – actually the strong mother did all the work- and we managed to cross the water.
 With my arm muscles aching from the work I didn’t do we sat down on a boat terrace overlooking the wetland.
 Our bellies filled with beer & bitterballen ( & sprite) we headed back to Delft.

-It takes place the first weekend of April.
+It takes place the second weekend of April.
 Some call it the ‘get into the greenhouse’ event.
 Although it takes place in different areas of the Netherlands, I love visiting the Holland greenhouses of the Westland.
 The Westland is not only a bike ride away from The Hague or Delft, it is also the cradle of the horticulture in the Netherlands.
 Here’s what the region has in store – or better, in the greenhouse- for you.

-In Dutch the event is called Kom in de kas.
+In Dutch the event is called Kom in de kas 2018.
 In English I would call it Holland greenhouse festival.
 It’s more than a visit to a Dutch greenhouse, it’s a celebration which is great fun for all ages.
 The different bands playing enroute of this Holland greenhouse festival get you into the festive mood, you can taste paprika smoothies or radishes with chocolate or just relax in the sun with a cup of coffee & cake, children can participate in all kind of fun activities and of course you can buy your favourite flowers, fruit & vegetables at a stand located at the end of the Holland greenhouse festival.